hamidhamidani/hamidhamidani.github.io/_pages/talks.md

   Jet and Shock Breakouts in Cosmic Transients, YITP, Kyoto University, Japan

 ### Other Talks

+- **Sep 2025** — *"Gamma-Ray Burst Jets in Circumstellar Material:  Dynamics, Breakout, and Diversity of Transients"*
+  The Physical Society of Japan, Annual Meeting 2025, Japan

 - **Nov 2024** — *“EP240414a: The tail/tale of a LGRB jet?”*
   Supernova/Transient workshop 2024, Fukushima, Japan